 I have noticed one major difference between Qualys and Nessus.
 Nessus does a better job of finding missing updates to open-source software running on Windows.
 In a test environment I scanned, Nessus found vulnerable versions of Libreoffice and VLC that Qualys missed.
 Both solutions find these programs on Linux systems, but some people do run them on Windows.

+All of these tools are licensed on an annual subscription basis.
 Tenable’s solutions are cheaper than Qualys, even their enterprise-grade solutions.
 You will need twice as many scanners with Tenable than you will with Qualys, unless you have fewer than 3,000 machines on your network.
 That can eat up some of the cost savings in the form of more virtual infrastructure.
 I don’t know exactly how Tenable.io is priced, since I just manage it, and I’ve never sold it.
 My understanding from talking to other customers is that Tenable.io isn’t much cheaper.

 That said, Tenable doesn’t charge extra for policy compliance.
 Qualys charges a lot for policy compliance.
 If you want to harden your systems to a standard like CIS or NIST or the DISA STIGs and scan your systems to see how well you’re doing, the appropriate solution from Tenable will be much less expensive.